Catherine Eddowes: Post-mortem

-The subsequent post-mortem records of Frederick Gordon Brown—who arrived at the crime scene shortly after 2:00 a.m.—state:
+The subsequent post-mortem records of Frederick Gordon Brown – who arrived at the crime scene shortly after 2:00 am – state:

 The body was on its back, the head turned to left shoulder.
 The arms by the side of the body as if they had fallen there.
 Both palms upwards, the fingers slightly bent.
 A thimble was lying off the finger on the right side.
 The clothes drawn up above the abdomen.
 The thighs were naked.
 Left leg extended in a line with the body.
 The abdomen was exposed.
 Right leg bent at the thigh and knee.

-The bonnet was at the back of the head—great disfigurement of the face.
+The bonnet was at the back of the head – great disfigurement of the face.
 The throat cut.
 Across below the throat was a neckerchief. ...
-The intestines were drawn out to a large extent and placed over the right shoulder—they were smeared over with some feculent matter.
+The intestines were drawn out to a large extent and placed over the right shoulder – they were smeared over with some feculent matter.
 A piece of about two feet was quite detached from the body and placed between the body and the left arm, apparently by design.
 The lobe and auricle of the right ear were cut obliquely through.
 There was a quantity of clotted blood on the pavement on the left side of the neck round the shoulder and upper part of the arm, and fluid blood-coloured serum which had flowed under the neck to the right shoulder, the pavement sloping in that direction.

 Body was quite warm.
 No death stiffening had taken place.
 She must have been dead most likely within the half hour.
 We looked for superficial bruises and saw none.
 No blood on the skin of the abdomen or secretion of any kind on the thighs.
 No spurting of blood on the bricks or pavement around.
 No marks of blood below the middle of the body.
 Several buttons were found in the clotted blood after the body was removed.
 There was no blood on the front of the clothes.
 There were no traces of recent connection.

 Brown conducted the post-mortem upon Eddowes's body that afternoon, noting: